AeroVironment Inc

 ISSUES

-A military contractor that makes small drones used to surveil the US-Mexico border.
+A US-based military contractor whose drones are used to surveil the US–Mexico border.

-AeroVironment Inc is a military contractor that primarily sells small Unmanned Aerial Systems (sUAS, or drones), as well as small missile systems, to the U.S. military and other government agencies.
-It is headquartered in Arlington, Virginia, and has 1,165 employees.
-It reported a 2020 revenue of almost $400 million, 34% of which came from selling sUAS and small missile systems to the U.S. Department of Defense.
+AeroVironment, Inc., headquartered in Arlington, Va., is a military contractor that primarily sells small Unmanned Aerial Systems (sUAS), or drones, as well as unmanned ground vehicles and small missile systems, to the U.S. military and other government agencies.

-The company has provided small aerial drones (sUAS) to Customs and Border Protection (CBP), which uses them as one component of the "smart" border wall.
-As of November 2020, Border Patrol had over 135 sUAS.
+AeroVironment has provided small aerial drones (sUAS) to U.S. immigration authority Customs and Border Protection (CBP), which uses them as one component of the “smart” border wall.
+As of 2020, Border Patrol had over 135 sUAS, with plans to eventually have a fleet of 460 patrol drones.

-In a 2018 Privacy Impact Assessment, CBP explained that sUAS "provide [Border Patrol agents] with access to previously inaccessible border areas (due to rugged or difficult terrain)."
+In 2019, CBP awarded AeroVironment a $5.25 million contract for its Puma 3 AE drones.
+CBP uses these drones to scan land and sea “border area[s] for activity” and to track people in “difficult-to-reach border areas.”
+In a 2018 Privacy Impact Assessment, CBP explained that sUAS “provide [Border Patrol agents] with access to previously inaccessible border areas (due to rugged or difficult terrain)."
 Unlike manned aircraft or ground patrols, sUAS grant CBP agents access to "persistent, omnipresent, and discreet surveillance capabilities."
-CBP also stated that its sUAS program can support Immigration and Customs Enforcement (ICE) investigations of undocumented immigrants by providing video images, photographs, radiofrequency emissions, and location data.
+CBP has also stated that its sUAS program can support Immigration and Customs Enforcement (ICE) investigations of undocumented immigrants by providing video images, photographs, radio frequency emissions, and location data of people attempting to cross the border.

-A 2018 report by the Department of Homeland Security's Office of Inspector General found that "CBP has not ensured effective safeguards for information, such as images and video, collected on and transmitted from its UAS."
-In addition, numerous immigrant justice and civil liberties groups have advocated against the adoption of UAS and other smart wall technologies at the border.
-Jacinta Gonzales, senior campaign organizer of Mijente, told a Truthout reporter for an article published on February 2, 2021: "What we've seen over and over again is, a lot of these companies, they start to create new technologies for war zones, they bring them to a militarized border, and then they start to use them across the U.S. We then start to see these technologies normalized and brought to local police departments."
+A 2018 report by the Department of Homeland Security's Office of Inspector General found that "CBP has not ensured effective safeguards for surveillance information, such as images and video, collected on and transmitted from its UAS."
+In addition, numerous immigrant justice and civil liberties groups have advocated against the adoption of drones and other smart wall technologies at the border.
+Jacinta Gonzales, a senior campaign organizer with immigrant justice organization Mijente, has stated that, “What we've seen over and over again is, a lot of these companies, they start to create new technologies for war zones, they bring them to a militarized border, and then they start to use them across the U.S. We then start to see these technologies normalized and brought to local police departments."

 Military Drones and Missile Systems